TreeStudios-Brasil/TreeStudios-Brasil.github.io/README.md

 ### Download our apps and games

-Most of our products are available for download from the Google Play Store, visit the link: https://play.google.com/store/apps/dev?id=8616345440692941449
+Most of our products are available for download from the Google Play Store,<a href="https://play.google.com/store/apps/dev?id=8616345440692941449"> click here to visit our page.</a>

 ### Support or Contact

 Do you have any questions about our apps or would you like to request a quote for an app or game for your company?

-Send us an email: treestudiosbrasil@gmail.com
+Send us an email: <treestudiosbrasil@gmail.com>